it-sd/sqc-project-bStickney1/docs/proposal.md

-# Snowboarding Videos #
+# ShredTube #
-Snowboarding videos is a site that has snowboarding videos to watch.
+ShredTube is a site that has snowboarding videos to watch.
 Users can like, dislike, favorite, and share each video.
 Under each video there is a Spotify implementation to find the music used in the video.
 There is also a Google Maps